intel/appframework/README.md

 All the libraries performed similar when operations were performed on a group of elements.

-# Using jQ.Mobi
+# Using jqMobi

-To use jQ.Mobi, include the script in your html file.
+To use jqMobi, include the script in your html file.
 You can use the pre-built minified version.

 ``` js
 <script src="jq.mobi.min.js"></script>